The Foundation

 Advice for future applicants: Highlight your achievements, ambitions and unique perspectives.
 Show how the scholarship will assist your journey and making an impact.

-Deana de Menezes, 2022-2023 scholar, Geneva Graduate Institute
+Deane de Menezes, (2022-2023 Scholar, Geneva Graduate Institute)

-Today, Deane de Menezes is an operations analyst at the World Bank’s Gender Innovation Lab, and active as the founder of the India-based non-profit women’s health initiative ‘Red is the New Green’ (RING).
+Today, Deane de Menezes is an operations analyst at the World Bank’s Gender Innovation Lab, and active as the founder of the India-based non-profit women’s health initiative “Red is the New Green” (RING).
 At the World Bank her projects help close gender gaps and shape scalable global interventions.
 She leverages strategic communication to ensure development solutions are both impactful and sustainable.

 Following a BSc in math and sciences from St. Xavier’s college in her native Mumbai, she pursued a master's degree in development studies at the Geneva Graduate Institute, supported by the Robert Peterson scholarship.
 The degree included an exchange semester at the Univervisity of Ghana, working with UNICEF on adolescent girl empowerment.
 In 2016 she founded RING to tackle period poverty in India through education, product access and sustainable waste management.
 The initiative was recognized in 2017 with a Queen’s Young Leader Award – presented by the late Queen Elizabeth ll.
 In 2019, Forbes Asia included Deane in their “30 under 30” list.
 Her career trajectory also includes research roles at CRISIL and UNCTAD.